genesis-computing-ai/genesis-agents-public/genesis_bots/genesis_sample_golden/msft_teams_adapter/README.md

 2. Sign up for an M365 developer account.
 This is required to deploy a bot to Teams.
 3. Make sure the Azure command line interface (CLI) is installed on your local device.
 Run 'az --version' on your command line to verify
 4. Log in using 'az login' and follow the prompts.
 5. Make sure your Azure account is connected to at least one subscription.
 Set the subscription id using az cli or UI.
-For az cli:
-    az account set --subscription "<subscription_name_or_id>"
+For az cli: az account set --subscription "<subscription_name_or_id>"
-6. Create a resource group on Azure using az cli or UI:
-    az group create --name <your_resource_group_name> --location <your_location>
+6. Create a resource group on Azure using az cli or UI: az group create --name <your_resource_group_name> --location <your_location>
 7. To get a list of regions:
     az account list-locations -o table
-8. Verify resource group creation:
-    az group show --name <your_resource_group_name>
+8. Verify resource group creation: az group show --name <your_resource_group_name>
 9. Create a bot on Azure:
     -- Add specifics here --
-10. Download the .zip archive of the Genesis Azure Adapter and unzip.
+10. Download folder msft_teams_adapter from the Genesis Samples Golden folder
-11. Replace the private key file with your own RSA private key file
+11. Add a private key file with your own RSA private key
 12. Update the required values in the .env file with your own information including the name of the private key file from the previous step
 13. Delete the original .zip file and re-zip the extracted files (with overwritten .env and private key files)
-14. Use the following Azure CLI commands to setup and deploy an Azure Web App:
-    az appservice plan create \
+14. Use the following Azure CLI commands to setup and deploy an Azure Web App: az appservice plan create \
       --resource-group "<your_resource_group_name>" \
       --name "<your_plan_name>" \